 Mention the country name only if you’ve had a diverse professional experience spanning multiple continents and you are open to recruiters globally.
 There’s no need for the same if you’ve worked in a single country your whole life and are not looking to change places.

-Skype/imdb/linkedin: provide an external link only if you’re absolutely sure that it will boost your image before the recruiter even before s/he proceeds with the actual document.
+Skype/IMDb/LinkedIn: provide an external link only if you’re absolutely sure that it will boost your image before the recruiter even before s/he proceeds with the actual document.
 Adding an IMDb profile for professionals in the entertainment industry is surely a plus point, but linking your resume to a bland Linkedin profile that is more or less a poor cousin of your resume won’t help anyone.
 A Skype id only makes sense If you’re applying for remote jobs or if the job application specifically asks for a Skype id in the application.
-Remember, you’ve one page to showcase your entire experience till date, so every word counts.
+Remember, you’ve one page to showcase your entire experience to date, so every word counts.
 And we mean it.

 Are you an HR Executive, an HR Representative or an HR Associate?
 Which one are you, and which one do you want to be?